About Researchers in Schools

 Jed is National Programme Director at Researchers in Schools and oversees the development of the programme, including managing school relationships, recruitment and participant training and support.
 After graduating from New College, University of Oxford with a degree in History, Jed completed the Leadership Development Programme with Teach First in the East Midlands.
 He then led the English Department and literacy team at Prendergast Vale College, an all-through school in Lewisham, South-East London, before joining the Teach First London team to support trainee teachers and develop school relationships.
 Outside of work, Jed is a governor at a primary school in South London, and is a keen Tottenham Hotspur supporter.

-Charlie is a RIS Programme Manager and is passionate about improving opportunities for young people from all backgrounds.
+Charlie is passionate about improving opportunities for young people from all backgrounds.
 After graduating from Lancaster University where she studied History and Politics, Charlie helped to establish a community radio station which had a particular focus on enthusing young people and encouraging them to take a more active role in their local community.
 In 2012 Charlie joined the Teach First Leadership Development Programme teaching English at Lodge Park Academy in Corby.
 Since then, Charlie has worked as a Teaching and Learning Associate at Barnwell School in Stevenage where she mentored trainee teachers and provided twilight CPD sessions for more experienced teachers in order to improve pupil progress.
 Outside of work, Charlie is a keen sports fan.

 Alex joined as one of the first RIS Programme Officers in August 2016.
 Alex joined the Teach First Programme in 2013, which involved teaching science in Manchester and following this was a Year 8 science teacher at a school in South London.
 Alex graduated with a Bachelors degree in bioveterinary sciences from the University of Liverpool and is particularly interested in STEM education and extra-curricular